mohitha4m/kmeans_with_constraint/README.md

-Simple implementation of K-means algorithm with minimum and maximum cluster size constraint This is done by reassigning points if the cluster size is not in the range of minimum and maximum cluster size, the reassignment is done by assigning to the next best cluster based on the euclidean distance b/n data and centroid of each cluster
+Simple implementation of K-means algorithm with minimum and maximum cluster size constraint This is done by reassigning points if the cluster size is not in the range of minimum and maximum cluster size, the reassignment is done by assigning to the next best cluster based distance metric of each cluster

 There are few limitations-